HomeBASE can provide funds for:

 HomeBASE additionally provides a designated stabilization worker for each family to help access community supports and offer resources to resolve issues that may arise, including tenancy-related issues.
 Families enjoy the support of a case manager and may access agency resources such as:

 Who Is Eligible for HomeBASE?

 - Families deemed eligible for Emergency Assistance (EA) Shelter by a DHCD Homeless Coordinator can access HomeBASE.
-Eligible families must meet income and other criteria that includes providing documentation on the reasons for homelessness.
+Eligible families must meet income and other standards that includes providing documentation on the reasons for homelessness.
 Please use the Service Locator for the nearest office.